Missed the March 30 pre-K application deadline? You can still submit a late application by May 2!

 Use the Pre-K Directory or Pre-K Finder to learn about admissions and explore programs.
 Available in ten languages.

 Learn how early childhood education prepares your child for success in school and life.

-Fill out the Get-in-Touch Form on Pre-K Finder if you have questions about your pre-K offer or you missed the deadline to apply to Pre-K for All.
+Fill out the Get-in-Touch Form on Pre-K Finder if you have questions about applying to pre-K.

 Español | 中文 | বাংলা | Русский | العربية | اردو | Kreyòl Ayisyen | 한국어 | Français